 One interesting aspect of It’s a Small World is that it was filmed on location in Los Angeles and Miami, Florida by the great Karl Struss.
 While his usual virtuosity is hard to detect here – he won the Best Cinematography Oscar for Sunrise (1927) and was nominated three more times – there are some fascinating behind the scenes glimpses of the Cole Bros.
 Circus as the trainers and riders rehearse their dancing elephant and horse acts under the big top.
 Speaking of animal acts, the Cole Bros.
 Circus had been in the news for many years due to accusations of animal cruelty, especially their treatment of elephants.
 Knowing this makes that footage more upsetting to watch even though Cole Bros.
 Circus has been inactive since 2016.

 It’s a Small World was released on DVD-R by the Warner Bros.
 Archive Collection in October 2010.
 It is a no-frills release sporting a clean, acceptable transfer and no extras of any kind.
 You can also view it on Amazon Prime for a minor fee.
-According to IMDB the director supposedly has a cameo in the film as a cop but either I blinked and missed that scene or it didn’t make the final cut. *This is a revised and updated version of a post that originally appeared on Movie Morlocks (later retitled Streamline), the official blog for Turner Classic Movies.
+According to IMDB the director supposedly has a cameo in the film as a cop but either I blinked and missed that scene or it didn’t make the final cut.

 Other sites of interest: